CMSgov/dpc-static-site/common/docsV1.md

 **5. Paste the contents** of your verified public key signature (signature.txt file) into the ‘Public Key Signature’ field in your DPC Account.

-**6. Click Add Key** to upload your public key.
+**6. Click "Add Key"** to upload your public key.

 - <p>If you see the error message stating, "Unable to verify your public key" after uploading your public key, re-download the snippet.txt file using the command stated in <a href="#create-a-public-key-signature" class="guide_sub-link">Step 1</a>, and re-generate your public key and signature pair.</p>

 ### List all public keys
-If you have created multiple public keys, you may want to list them to reference ID’s, check expiration dates, or delete specific public keys from your account in the DPC Portal.
+If you have created multiple public keys, you may want to list them to reference IDs, check expiration dates, or delete specific public keys from your account in the DPC Portal.

 All public keys registered by your organization for an environment can be listed by making a GET request to the /Key endpoint.
 This will return a list of public key IDs with details on when they were created, when they expire, and the label associated with that key.